oestrich/squabble/README.md

 A simple leader election.
 Pulled from [ExVenture](https://github.com/oestrich/ex_venture).

-**Warning:** this has currently only been tested on low traffic production.
+**Warning:** This has currently only been tested on low traffic production.
 It works, but may not stand up to _your_ production.
 I'd love to get it there though!

 ## What is this doing?